Brian Morton (American writer): Books

 Morton has received a great deal of praise for his fiction.

 Of The Dylanist, Carolyn See wrote in The Los Angeles Times: "How hard it is to write about a wonderful book where nothing 'happens' except precious life.
 All I can say is: This is one to buy, to read.
 It echoes in the brain, as your own life unfolds."

 Writing in Newsday, Charles Taylor called Starting Out in the Evening "the kind of book that gets you reading novels in the first place What seems more important is that, finally, it’s the kind of book that keeps you reading novels."

 Reviewing A Window Across the River in the Palm Beach Post, Scott Eyman wrote: "Brian Morton is some strange kind of magician; his novels have the luminous transparency of a great city at twilight.
 The vocabulary is basic, but the emotions aren't; the people are artists, but the questions they ponder which is more important, our responsibility to ourselves or to the people we love? are universal."

 In his appraisal of Breakable You in The Chicago Tribune, Art Winslow noted: " One thing Morton is to be complimented on is the honesty of the emotional complex he builds into his characters, in which no set of feelings escapes being alloyed with elements of its opposite."

 Kirkus Reviews summed up its notice of Florence Gordon by saying: "Always a pleasure to read for his well-drawn characters, quiet insight and dialogue that crackles with wit, Morton here raises his own bar in all three areas.
 He also joins a sadly small club of male writers who have created memorable heroines."

+In September 2025, Morton published a nonfiction book on the subject of writing, Writing as a Way of Life, through Black Lawrence Press.
+The Massachusetts Review noted: "What Morton has done in his book is a refreshingly original engagement with the notion of a craft book.
+There are no empty platitudes about how one might become a great novelist, nor fastidious childhood recalls...
+This is not a self-help book on how to write.
+This is about the devotion to writing as a way of life."